Quantum Error Correction for Beginners: Quantum error detection

 The simplest error detecting circuit is the 4-qubit code~\cite{GBP97}.
-This encodes two logical qubits into four physical qubits with the ability to detect a single error on either of the two logical qubits.
+This encodes two logical qubits on to four physical qubits with the ability to detect a single error on either of the two logical qubits.
 The four basis states for the code are,

 Fig.~\ref{fig:4qubit} illustrates the error detection circuit that can be utilized to detect a single bit and/or phase flip on one of these encoded qubits.